GerHobbelt/owl/doc/intro.md

 If you just built ol, you can use it from wherever convenient.
 Usually it is convenient to put such binaries to your home directory under bin/ -directory.

-You can install owl and the manual pages with #{sudo make install} after building the sources or a release tarball.
+You can install owl and the manual pages with `sudo make install` after building the sources or a release tarball.